mlcommons/medperf/docs/mlcube_metrics.md

 ## How to run:
 This template was built so it could work out of the box.
 Follow the next steps:

-1. Clone the repository
+1. Clone the repository.
-2. Navigate to the repository:
+2. Navigate to the repository with

    ```bash
    cd mlcube_examples
    ```
-3. Install mlcube and mlcube-docker:
+3. Install mlcube and mlcube-docker using

    ```bash
    pip install mlcube mlcube-docker
    ```
-4. Navigate to the current example's `mlcube` folder:
+4. Navigate to the current example's `mlcube` folder using the following command:

    ```bash
    cd medperf/metrics/mlcube
    ```
-5. Run the `evaluate` task with mlcube
+5. Run the `evaluate` task with mlcube:
    ```bash
    mlcube run --task=infer -Pdocker.build_strategy=auto
    ```
-6. View the results in the `results.yaml` file:
+6. View the results in the `results.yaml` file using
    ```bash
    cat workspace/results.yaml
    ```